unification-com/workchain_root_contract/README.md

-# Workchain Root Smart Contract
+# WRKChain Root Smart Contract

-A simple smart contract to store header hash data from a workchain
+A simple smart contract to store header hash data from a wrkchain

 ## Compiling & Installing